activitystream/slate/source/includes/as-api/_aspects.md

   }
 }
 ```
 Each event can have synthesized/imagined effect on the entities affected by it.
-When applicable it can, for example, be used to guesstimate the current state of a customer based on the things in his activity stream.
+When applicable it can, for example, be used to estimate the current state of a customer based on the things in his activity stream.

-The defaults for this can be stored with the event type and applied to all events where these settings are missing.
+The defaults can be stored for each event-type but also explicitly defined for individual events using this aspect.

-A calculated outcome of these can be used as a Customer Experience Index or a factor in such an index.

 Field | Type | Description
 ----- | ---- | -----------